MicrosoftDocs/SupportArticles-docs/support/sql/tools/invalid-password-type-password-slowssms-sql-authentication.md

 ---
-title: Error "Invalid password" and slow response to typed password in SQL Server Management Studio
+title: SQL Server displays "Invalid password" and responds slowly to password input.
 description: This article provides workarounds for the "Invalid password" error and slow response to typed password. ms.date: 10/31/2022 ms.custom: sap:Other tools